-Risk Controls - Waste Services

-Risk Control to Mitigate Risk Residual

-Risk

-There is a risk that EPA approved capping plans of Medium

-failure of the capping management

-system could damage Quarterly monitoring of all

-the surrounding decommissioned landfills

-environment Annual review of data to check for

-trends

-There is a risk that fire All switchboards are vented and Low

-or explosion could conduits leading into switch boards are

-damage infrastructure, capped

-which could close the All dangerous goods are stored

-site correctly

-Staff have appropriate dangerous

-goods training

-No smoking on site
+Risk Controls - Waste Services Risk Control to Mitigate Risk Residual Risk There is a risk that failure of the capping system could damage the surrounding environment EPA approved capping plans of management Quarterly monitoring of all decommissioned landfills Annual review of data to check for trends Medium There is a risk that fire or explosion could damage infrastructure, which could close the site All switchboards are vented and conduits leading into switch boards are capped All dangerous goods are stored correctly Staff have appropriate dangerous goods training No smoking on site Low the results of annual condition assessments.
+Waste staff working in consultation with the finance section will develop a ten year capital works programme in 2022/2023.

 There is some renewal and rehabilitation capital expenditure planned for 2022/2023 for the buildings at Salamander Bay Waste Transfer Station.
-This work is subject to the results of annual condition assessments.
-Waste staff working in consultation with the finance section will develop a ten year capital works programme in 2022/2023.
+This work is subject to